-Julie is a Solicitor and a Partner at Kenneth Bush, and is responsible for leading the Wills, Inheritance Planning and Estates team and the Later Life and Care Planning department.
+Julie is a Solicitor and a Director at Kenneth Bush, and is responsible for leading the Wills, Inheritance Planning and Estates team and the Later Life and Care Planning department.
 She specialises in all matters relating to Wills, Trusts, Probate and Estates, including the following:

 - Writing wills, conducting reviews and updating existing wills